ernest19/Geospatial_Developers/README.md

 -   Build an Advanced Geoportal with Django/GeoDjango
 -   Setting up your own Geoserver  in production
 -   Setting up your own GeoNetwork in production
--   Building your own Datacollector and Realtime Dashboards
+-   Building your own Data collector and Realtime Dashboards